discos/doc/user/noto/DataRetrieval.rst

-.. note:: When recording manually-acquired data in FITS format, the output files are stored in a peculiar path which is not accessible to users.
+.. note:: When recording manually-acquired data in FITS format, the output files are still accessible from the euser machine, yet they are found in a peculiar path, different from the one employed when schedules run.
-   This implies that they also cannot be shown by the quick-look procedure.
+   You can find these FITS files in /archive/extraData This implies that they also cannot be automatically showed by the quick-look procedure.
-   This temporary situation, which requires the involvement of a system administrator in order to retrieve the data, will be corrected as soon as possible.

 You can retrieve your logfiles here::